-We've been consulting with local officials and our partner organizations, and following public health guidelines closely -- and we're really excited to share that Rock to Rock is moving ahead in a new direction for this spring.
-We'll still be able to celebrate Earth Day, and take real action in response to the climate emergency, and raise critical support for local environmental organizations -- while respecting important government and public health guidance about social distancing.
+We're really excited to share that Rock to Rock is moving ahead in a new direction for this spring.
+We'll still be able to celebrate Earth Day, and take real action in response to the climate emergency, and raise critical support for local environmental organizations -- while respecting important public health guidance about masks and social distancing.

 Is there a fundraising minimum?

 We ask that all riders raise $100 or more.
 You can do it!
 Our planet & community need your support.
 YOU decide which of our 20+ Rock to Rock partner organizations you want to support.

 Families are encouraged to fundraise together -- you can set up one page for your whole family.

 our credit card will not be charged if you do not reach the $100 fundraising minimum -- but we know you can do it!
 Get fundraising tips.

 When is the last chance to sign up?

 Online registration continues through rides times (specifically 11am on April 29th), and you can register at the Ride, but it is easier to register beforehand.